 - Have your animal spayed or neutered

-- Support companies who demonstrate social responsibility
+- Support companies that demonstrate social responsibility

-- Use social responsibility as a tool to support your marketing strategy, but mostly because its the RIGHT thing to do.
+- Use social responsibility as a tool to support your marketing strategy, but mostly because its the RIGHT thing to do

 Using a sad puppy image as part of a great marketing strategy provides many benefits for your advertising campaigns.
 In this post, we pointed out how traditional marketing concepts translate into the modern, digital world just as they did in days gone by.
 Consider how to incorporate these core marketing concepts to make your great marketing programs even better.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.